zowe/docs-site/docs/user-guide/mvd-configuration.md

 Zowe is bundled with a few of these plugins:

-* **apiml-auth**: Calls the Zowe API Mediation Layer from the app-server for authentication.
+* **sso-auth**: Uses either ZSS or the API Mediation Layer for authentication, and ZSS for RBAC authorization.
+This plugin also supports resetting or changing your password via a ZSS API.
+Whether ZSS or API Mediation Layer or both are used for authentication depends upon SSO settings.
+Starting with Zowe 1.28.0, SSO is enabled by default such that only API Mediation Layer is called at authentication time.
 By default, the Mediation Layer calls z/OSMF to answer the authentication request.
 The session created mirrors the z/OSMF session.

-* **zosmf-auth**: Calls z/OSMF auth from the app-server to answer the authentication request.
-The created z/OSMF session is valid for about 8 hours.

-* **zss-auth**: Calls Zowe ZSS from the app-server to answer the authentication request.
-The created ZSS session is valid for 1 hour, but is renewable on request prior to expiration.
-In the Desktop, the session is automatically renewed if the user is detected as active.
-If the user is detected as idle, the session will expire.
+* **trivial-auth**: This plugin is used for development and testing, as it always returns true for any function.
+It could be used if there were specific services you did not need authentication for, while you wanted authentication elsewhere.

 When a session expires, the credentials used for the initial login are likely to be invalid for re-use, since MFA credentials are often one-time-use or time-based.